joknarf/lsicon/README.md

 * GNU ls
   * on BSD/MacOS/Alpine coreutils package needed
-* GNU awk
+* GNU awk or mawk
-  * on BSD/MacOS/Alpine gawk package needed
+  * on BSD/MacOS/Alpine gawk or mawk package needed
 * tree >= 1.6.0 (for tree view only)
 * bash
 * Nerd Font in your Terminal